Pedram-Parnianpour/pedram-parnianpour.github.io/Life & Leisure.md

 # 🌿 Life & Leisure

-Welcome to a glimpse of what I enjoy beyond research — exploring nature, watching inspiring films, and diving into memorable books.
+Welcome to a glimpse of what I enjoy beyond research — exploring nature, watching inspiring movies, and diving into memorable books.

 ---